MagdaCzapiewska/Interpreter_of_LattePlus_programming_language_Haskell/README.md

-# LattePlus Programming Language Implementation
+# Interpreter of LattePlus Programming Language Implementation

-This project concerns the implementation of the LattePlus programming language, whose grammar is defined in the file `LattePlus.cf`.
+This project concerns the implementation of the interpreter of the LattePlus programming language.
+LattePlus grammar is defined in the file `LattePlus.cf`.

 ## Project Structure